NaveedNizarAli/steamExtension/README.md

 ## Steps to run Project

+1. clone this project and go to root directory by using command : cd steamExtension
+2. run command : npm install
-1. run command : npm run build
+3. run command : npm run build
-2. upload build folder on load unpacked manage extension
+4. upload build folder on load unpacked manage extension